 Sometimes the kids arrive because home isn’t such a good place to be.
 Sometimes they are brought because they’ve missed too much school, or the disagreements at home are out of control.
 Whatever the reason, Open Door Youth Services gives them a safe, supportive place to live.
 Some children stay a couple of days and some have to stay for months or even years.
 We are proud that our residential program outcomes show great success every year.
 Some of our proudest accomplishments include providing family counseling in-house, growing a garden maintained by our kids, and children who visit and write years after they leave.

-A Licensed Marriage and Family Therapist conducts therapeutic groups with the children weekly.
+A Licensed Therapist conducts therapeutic groups with the children weekly.
 He is also available for individual, family, and crisis counseling.
 All residential staff receives extensive clinical training by the therapist.

 We are also proud to provide a staff person devoted to academics.
 One-on-one homework help, daily study time, tutoring, and supplemental instruction are provided to residents.
 Regular contact with teachers, guidance counselors, and other school staff is maintained.
 Accommodations are also made for all children not enrolled in a traditional school program.

 New Directions is an after-school program in area elementary schools that provides prevention education to children utilizing the Social Decision Making Model.
 Children often stay in the program for several years establishing strong connections with each other and staff.
 Some of the children’s parents are former participants themselves.
 This program also promotes literacy by providing free books to children in the program through a partnership with the City of New Albany.

 The Safe Touch program serves Floyd county elementary schools.
 We served over 2000 students between kindergarten and fourth grade last year.

 The Safe Touch program teaches response skills and knowledge through non-threatening and age-appropriate lessons that will help them avoid potential abusive situations and how to respond to those situations.